Parker Duignan Presentations

 • How the 13 Tips to Better Intervention Logics can

-be applied in practice to build great intervention logics – plus,
+be applied in practice to build great DoViews – plus, participants will

-participants will start practicing doing this in the workshop.
+start practicing doing this in the second (Level II) workshop.

-work.
-More information about Paul and his highly effective
+information about Paul and his highly effective approach to managing

 This workshop will be especially useful for those working with: